predigame/sprites/README.md

 image('zombie-1', (28, 18), size = 2).keys().collides(sprites(), eatit)
 image('zombie-2', (25, 18), size = 2).keys(right='d', left='a', up='w', down='s').collides(sprites(), eatit)
 ```
 Here we **chain** the `.collides()` callback which takes in a list of sprites and registers a callback function.
-As coded, we register both zombies to check for collisions with all sprites, the `sprites()` call will return all sprites on the canvas, and invite the `eatit` callback function.
+As coded, we register both zombies to check for collisions with all sprites, the `sprites()` call will return all sprites on the canvas, and invoke the `eatit` callback function.

+## Next Steps

+Want to see sprites in action?
+Take a look at the [Thirsty Zombie](/examples/thirsty) game.